GreatAttractor/imppg/README.md

 ### 11.1.
 Building under Linux and similar systems using GNU (or compatible) toolchain

 *Note: CMake relies on the presence of the `wx-config` tool to detect and configure wxWidgets-related build options.
 Sometimes this tool can be named differently, e.g. in Fedora 23 with wxGTK3 packages from repository it is `wx-config-3.0`.
+Older versions of CMake may not accept it.
 This can be remedied e.g. by creating a symlink:*
 ```
     $ sudo ln -s /usr/bin/wx-config-3.0 /usr/bin/wx-config
 ```